Eliminating Tokamak Disruptions with Feedback: 6. Current contraction criterion

+The curves ``fit 1" and ``fit 2" correspond to equilibria which have monotonic current profiles with $q_0 = 1,$ and zero current at $\rho =1,$ such as the MST sequence in \rfig{mst}.
+They are consistent with most of the sampled cases in \rfig{sweeney}.

+In \rfig{liq95} ``DIII-D" is shot 154576 \cite{d3d22}, and ``NSTX" is the example in \rfig{nstxfeed}, where in both cases $l_i / q_{95} $ is increased \req{scale} by $ .5(1 - 1/\kappa)$ to compare with ``fit 2".
+This gives good agreement of the MST, DIII-D and NSTX simulations.

-The label ``WW" in \rfig{liq95} refers to tearing mode disruption simulations with highly unstable initialization \cite{white80,waddell}, and ideal wall.
+The label ``WW" in \rfig{liq95} refers to tearing mode disruption simulations with highly unstable initialization \cite{white80,waddell}, $\kappa = 1,$ and ideal wall.
 Qualitatively they explain disruptions, but they do not fit the data.
-In other examples, massive gas (MGI) or shattered pellet injection can cause disruptions by quickly forcing the plasma into a highly unstable state \cite{izzo, nardon}.
-In the case of locked modes, the plasma has hundreds of miliseconds to relax, so a highly unstable state does not develop.
+In other examples of highly unstable simulations, massive gas (MGI) or shattered pellet injection can cause disruptions by quickly forcing the plasma into a highly unstable state \cite{izzo, nardon}.
+In the case of locked modes, the plasma has hundreds of milliseconds to relax, so a highly unstable state does not develop.